Factbox - Maduro and Capriles vie for Venezuelan presidency

 * Capriles, 40, is governor of Venezuela's second-most populous state, Miranda, which includes parts of Caracas.
 The state ranges from the capital's largest shantytown, Petare, to fishing villages and beaches on the Caribbean coast.

-* A law graduate, Capriles became Venezuela's youngest legislator at the age of 26, and then won the mayorship of a Caracas municipality before beating a die-hard Chavez loyalist, Diosdado Cabello, to win the Miranda governor's office in 2008.
+* A law graduate, Capriles became Venezuela's youngest legislator at the age of 26, and then won the mayoralty of a Caracas municipality before beating Chavez loyalist Cabello to win the Miranda governor's office in 2008.

 * His maternal grandparents, the Radonskis, fled anti-Semitism in Poland, arriving in Venezuela with just a suitcase stuffed with clothes.
 Two great-grandparents died in the Treblinka concentration camp.
 Despite his Jewish background, Capriles is a devout Catholic who always wears a crucifix.

-* His grandparents set up a lucrative cinema business in Venezuela and, through them, Capriles once met legendary Mexican comedian Mario Moreno - best known as "Cantinflas".
+* His grandparents set up a lucrative cinema business in Venezuela and, through them, Capriles once met famed Mexican comedian Mario Moreno - best known as "Cantinflas."

-* A keen basketball player and sports-lover, Capriles says he relaxes by joining friends for a game, or going for a quiet run after dark.
+* A keen basketball player and sports-lover, Capriles relaxes by joining friends for a game, or going for a run after dark.
 On the campaign trail, he often downs cans of Red Bull to keep his energy up.

 * Capriles was imprisoned for four months after being charged with fomenting a protest at the Cuban Embassy in 2002 - although he says he was mediating.
 He was acquitted at trial.

-* Capriles projects a young and energetic image, dressing simply, riding a motorbike on slum visits and walking long distances under the sun during campaign events.
+* Capriles projects a young and energetic image, dressing simply and riding a motorbike on slum visits.
 Still a bachelor, Capriles is inundated with marriage proposals by screaming fans who treat him like a pop star at rallies.

-* He lost to Chavez in the 2012 presidential vote, but won 6.6 million votes, a 44 percent share of the total, the opposition's best against the incumbent throughout his rule.
+* He lost to Chavez in the 2012 presidential vote, but won 6.6 million votes, or 44 percent of the total.
+It was the opposition's best showing against Chavez in four presidential votes.

-* Defining his politics as "progressive," Capriles says he wants to copy Brazil's "modern left" model of economic and social policies.
-Capriles was, though, a founder of the conservative Justice First party in 2000.
+* Defining his politics as "progressive," Capriles says he wants to copy Brazil's "modern-left" model of economic and social policies.
+He was, however, a founder of the conservative Justice First party in 2000.

 * Capriles says the two-tier currency controls - three-tier if the black market is included - have not achieved their aim of slowing inflation or preventing capital flight.
 He says their removal should be gradual and would depend on investor confidence and economic stability in the post-Chavez era.

-* He applauds the late Chavez's building of clinics and schools in low-income areas, but says welfare programs have been chaotically and often corruptly run.
-He proposes keeping the best of Chavez's much-vaunted "missions" for the poor, while administering them better to benefit the most needy.
+* He applauds Chavez's construction of clinics and schools in low-income areas, but says welfare programs have been chaotically and often corruptly run.
+He proposes to keep the best of Chavez's much-vaunted "missions" for the poor, while administering them better to benefit the most needy.

-* In the past, Capriles has made education his flagship policy, pointing to a strong record of opening new schools in Miranda state.
+* Capriles has made education his flagship policy in the past, pointing to a strong record of opening schools in Miranda state.
 In this campaign, he has been emphasizing more the need to bring down crime rates that are among the worst in the world.

 * Like the government, Capriles wants Venezuela to hike oil production to fund development.
 But beyond talking about wooing more foreign investment and accelerating projects in the Orinoco Belt, he is vague about how to achieve that.